 Due to the commune election, which falls on World Environment Day, the Cambodian celebration was held earlier, from May 10 to June 3.
 There were three components of the celebration: a cycling campaign, an online campaign, and a full-day workshop.

-The government of Laos believes that the protection of natural resources and environments is a key to the country’s development and people’s quality of life.
+The government of Laos believes that the protection of natural resources and environments is key to the country’s development and people’s quality of life.
 The Minister of Natural Resources and Environment said that during the World Environment Day event, which included the release of 13,000 fish and the planting of 68 large trees and 550 saplings at the Nampoc natural resource management demonstration zone.

 Thailand focuses on realising resource shortage problems and the escalating environmental impact.
-That is why the Electricity Generating Authority of Thailand (EGAT) organises environmental activities throughout June, due to the world environment day on June 5, under the “EGAT for ALL circulates to change the world” concept.
+That is why the Electricity Generating Authority of Thailand (EGAT) organises environmental activities throughout June, due to world environment day on June 5, under the “EGAT for ALL circulates to change the world” concept.

 The month-long activities are also held by the Philippines Department of Environment and Natural Resources (DENR).
 Efforts toward the protection and sustainable use of the country’s natural resources are highlighted through activities that call for collective and transformative action to protect and restore the planet.

 As for Brunei Darussalam, the Ministry of Development will be joining the Eco Festival in conjunction with Brunei Mid-Year Conference and Exhibition (MYCE) 2022.
-The Minister emphasised that every action and commitment are significant in keeping our nation’s environment clean and pollution-free.
+The Minister emphasised that every action and commitment is significant in keeping our nation’s environment clean and pollution-free.

 The Chairman of the State Administration Council, Prime Minister Senior General, Mr. Min Aung Hlaing said that Myanmar established 25.8% of protected forests to reach 30% of national lands for forest ecosystem and natural resource protection by 2030.
 The declaration was made at the Myanmar International Convention Centre-II in Nay Pyi Taw during a commemoration of World Environment Day 2022.